Law of Large Numbers for continuous $N$-particle ensembles at fixed temperature: Necessary conditions for the LLN

 While Theorem~\ref{thm:CDmaintheorem} is an identity of formal power series, we can turn it into an analytic equality for the logarithm of the multivariate Bessel function as follows.

 \begin{theorem} Fix $n\in\N$, $\theta>0$, and set $\alpha=\theta^{-1}$.
 Let $N\in\N$ be large enough so that $N>\max(\alpha,1)\cdot n$.
-Then, as an analytic function of $(\vec{x},a)\in \C^N\times \C^{N}$, we have the expansion
+Then, as an analytic function of $(a,\vecx)\in \C^N\times \C^{N}$, we have the expansion

-where $f_{\eta}$ and $(\mathbf{M},\mathbf{c})$ are defined in the same way as in Theorem \ref{thm:CDmaintheorem}, and $g(\mathbf{M})$ denotes the genus of $\mathbf{M}$.
-The sum in the right hand side converges absolutely. \end{theorem} \begin{proof} Recall that the multivariate Bessel functions $B_{a}(\vec{x};\theta)$ are analytic on $\C^N\times\C^N$ and can be expanded in terms of Jack polynomials as follows (see~\cite[Sec.~4]{Ok-Ol}):
+where $f_{\eta}$ and $\MM$ are defined in the same way as in Theorem~\ref{thm:CDmaintheorem}.
+The sum over $g\in\frac{1}{2}\Z_{\ge 0}$ in the right hand side converges absolutely. \end{theorem} \begin{proof} The multivariate Bessel functions $B_a(\vecx;\theta)$ are analytic functions of $(a,\vecx)\in\C^N\times\C^N$ and can be expanded in terms of Jack polynomials as follows (see~\cite[Sec.~4]{Ok-Ol}):